PawDevUK/Portfolio-react/README.md

 # Portfolio

-Website to present my projects and skills to whom it may concern.\
-It's react app, created with create-react-app and styled with styled-components.\
-Source code is hosted on Gcloud.\
+This website showcases my projects and skills.
+It's a React app created with create-react-app and styled using styled-components.
+The source code is hosted on Google Cloud Platform (GCP).

 Live: [Portfolio](http://pawelsiwek.co.uk/)

 <hr>

-## Specification of the page
+## Specification of the Page
 - h1
 - h2
 - h3